RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

 if it is a famous one that is easily attributed to me?", our answer comes in two parts:

-1. Please do strive to make your proposal anonymous.
+1. Please remove obvious indicators of your identity.
 You can, for example, replace the crate's name with just "CRATE" (along with a short summary of its purpose, which is good practice to include in any case).
 Accepted proposals will have the opportunity to revise their